Skip to content

 If you are using the biGENIUS-X Data Marketplace to manage your source systems, you can also directly upload a discovery to the Data Marketplace without creating the file locally and uploading it manually.

-Create a new Source System called BFM CSV in the Data Marketplace in biGENIUS-X.
+Create a new Source System called ADW in the Data Marketplace in biGENIUS-X.

 The biGENIUS Discovery App does not save any sensitive information for source systems that require passwords or access keys.
 When running a discovery against such a source system, we need to provide the values for sensitive properties in the discover command directly.